civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** The Minister may, on request or on his or her own initiative, by order, designate a physical activity that is not prescribed by regulations made under paragraph `109`(b) if, in his or her opinion, either the carrying out of that physical activity may cause adverse effects within federal jurisdiction or adverse direct or incidental effects, or public concerns related to those effects warrant the designation.

-  **(2)** Before making the order, the Minister must take into account any adverse impact that a physical activity may have on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982` as well as any relevant assessment referred to in section `92`, `93` or `95`.
+  **(2)** Before making the order, the Minister may consider adverse impacts that a physical activity may have on the rights of the Indigenous peoples of Canada — including Indigenous women — recognized and affirmed by section 35 of the `Constitution Act, 1982` as well as any relevant assessment referred to in section `92`, `93` or `95`.

   **(3)** The Agency may require any person or entity to provide information with respect to any physical activity that can be designated under subsection (1).

   **(4)** The Minister must respond, with reasons, to a request referred to in subsection (1) within 90 days after the day on which it is received.
 The Minister must ensure that his or her response is posted on the Internet site.

-  **(5)** The Minister may suspend the time limit for responding to the request until any activity that is prescribed by regulations made under paragraph `112`(c) is completed.
-If the Minister suspends the time limit, he or she must ensure that a notice that sets out his or her reasons for doing so is posted on the Internet site.
+  **(5)** The Agency may suspend the time limit for responding to the request until any activity that is prescribed by regulations made under paragraph 112(1)(c) is completed.
+If the Agency suspends the time limit, it must post on the Internet site a notice that sets out its reasons for doing so.

-  **(6)** When the Minister is of the opinion that the prescribed activity is completed, he or she must ensure that a notice indicating that the activity is completed is posted on the Internet site.
+  **(6)** When the Agency is of the opinion that the prescribed activity is completed, it must post a notice to that effect on the Internet site.

   **(7)** The Minister must not make the designation referred to in subsection (1) if